Early start to the 2018-2019 Fire Danger Season means closure of the Heysen Trail between Cape Jervis and Tanunda.

 If you want to walk on the trail, check which Fire District you will be in.
 The Fire Districts are listed on the Fire Danger Season page of the Friends website.

-Details of the Fire Ban Districts can also be found on the Google map on the Friends website.
+Details of the Fire Ban Districts can also be found on the Interactive Map on the Friends website.

 We strongly advise you to respect the rights of landholders.
 Please restrict any activity which may increase the risk of fire in this period.